 - 8.8 The Hatches have consistently performed well, with very low rates of Vacant frontage.
 The lack of changes shows the Hatches continue to perform well and be relatively robust against national changes in retail habits, the aftermath of the pandemic, high energy prices and recent high inflation. - 8.9 The proportions of frontage uses have remained fairly constant; around half being in E(a) use, with notable amounts of E(c), E(b) and Sui Generis uses. - 8.10 New permitted developments were introduced in 2013 which allow greater flexibility of changes-of-use for retail units.
 These new permitted development rights appear to have had little impact on the Hatch frontages. - 8.11 Over the last 20 years the proportion of E(a) [formerly A1] frontage declined but increased again, while E(b) [formerly A3] increased in the 2000s and levelled off.
-There was also an increase in Sui Generis frontage but this has also levelled off (the sudden increase in 2021 is due to the UCO changes).
+There was also an increase in Sui Generis frontage but this has also levelled off

+- (the sudden increase in 2021 is due to the UCO changes).
 E(c) [formerly A2] declined in 2016 to 0% and there has been no E(c) frontage since. - 8.12 Between 2003 and 2009, there was a notable decrease in the proportion of E(a) frontage, as well as a small decrease in E(c) usage.
 The only usage proportion which increased was E(b). - 8.13 Between 2009 and 2013, the frontage which had become vacant between 2003 and 2009 was brought back into use as E(g) [formerly B1] and Sui Generis uses, resulting in no Vacant frontage.
 In 2016, a notable increase in the proportion of Sui Generis frontage was experienced.
 This was offset by decreases in the proportions of E(a) and E(c) frontage. - 8.14 During the Covid-19 pandemic and resulting national restrictions on retail between Spring 2020 and Spring 2021, Neighbourhood Centres and Hatches would have proved important to many residents who were avoiding travelling far for their routine shopping. - 8.15 The changes experienced between 2020 and 2021 were mostly due to the UCO changes and the way uses are recorded.
-There was not a notable change experienced in the frontages between 2021 and 2022, aside from a minor reduction

-- in Sui Generis frontage and a resulting minor increase in frontage undergoing redevelopment. - 8.16 There were only a small number of minor changes between 2022 and 2023, including a redeveloped unit and a vacant unit coming back into E(a) use, along with an E(g) unit changing to E(a) use.
-This caused small changes in the proportions of E(a), E(g) and Vacant frontages. - 8.17 These changes resulted in the highest proportion of E(a) frontage recorded, in 2023, for at least 14 years.
+There was not a notable change experienced in the frontages between 2021 and 2022, aside from a minor reduction in Sui Generis frontage and a resulting minor increase in frontage undergoing redevelopment. - 8.16 There were only a small number of minor changes between 2022 and 2023, including a redeveloped unit and a vacant unit coming back into E(a) use, along with an E(g) unit changing to E(a) use.
+This caused small changes in the proportions of E(a), E(g) and Vacant frontages. - 8.17 The only notable change between 2023 and 2024 related to one unit which was in E(a) use and became vacant, causing a small decrease in E(a) frontage and small increase in Vacant frontage.